2/19/2025

 Operator

 Thank you.
 If you'd like to ask a question at this time, please press star 1 from your telephone keypad.
-Our next question is from the line of Walt Liptak with Seaport Research.
-Please just use your questions.
+Our next question is from the line of Walt Liptack with Seaport Research.
+Please proceed with your questions.

 speaker

-Hey guys.
+Hey, guys.
 Good morning.
 Thanks for the good quarter.
-I wanted to ask first about the RESI delays as sort of a follow-on.
+I wanted to ask first about the resi delays as sort of a follow-on.
 So there's been a couple of earnings releases so far with these delays.
-I wonder if you could help us understand a little bit more, maybe about the size of these gains and how much is kind of layering in now and how much more is there to go get.
+And I wonder if you could help us understand a little bit more maybe about the size of these gains and, you know, how much is kind of layering in now and how much more is there to go get.

 speaker